 The latest initiative from Blossom Project is to establish a locker room for homeless women in San Francisco.

 The idea behind the project is to provide a locker room for homeless women, a secure place to store their personal belongings in.
 In addition to providing secure storage, the Locker Room will provide a safe space for women who are homeless to find a community to interact with and help address life’s challenges.
 Empower the women to gain control over and take responsibility for their own life and situation.

 The locker room itself is more than just a place to store belongings – it is a physical space that is conducive to establishing a connection between the caseworker and the homeless women.
-The importance of this relationship cannot be overstated – it is symbiotic, and restores a sense of hope.
-It is a way to respect the women, see them as equal dignity and also empower the women.
+The importance of this relationship cannot be overstated – it is symbiotic and restores a sense of hope.
+It is a way to respect women, see them as equal dignity, and also empower the women.